dockerizedrupal/drupalcamp-baltics-2015/Using Docker to boost your development experience with Drupal/The Talk.md

 Just Do It reference :), don't choke random slides

-As of this summer Docker announced that they will be donating parts of its plumbing to The Open Container Project which is supported by the industry leaders around the world to make - ath the end of the talk as confidence
+As of this summer Docker announced that they will be donating parts of its plumbing to The Open Container Project which is hosted by The Linux Foundation and is supported by the industry leaders around the world.
+The mission of The Open Container Project is to create open industry standards around container formats and runtime.
+The war is now officially over, which means you can invest in Docker.

 ## Questions and answers